antarctica/ops-data-store/README.md

 This project is an early alpha.
 The aim is to provide a robust, useful, live service within the next few field seasons.

-The aim for this season is to provide a initial minimal implementation which meets core user needs.
+The aim for this season is to provide an initial minimal implementation which meets core user needs.
 This will likely change in form and function based on feedback from end-users and our experience of operating the platform.

 ### Limitations